stennettm/historical/README.md

 });
 ```

-Clear stored history previous to a point in time.
+Clear stored history up to a point in time.

 ```javascript
 myDocument.historical('trim', new Date('2010-08-17T12:09:36'), function(e, obj){